status-im/open-bounty/README.md

 ```

 #### Remote
 Register at [Infura](https://infura.io/signup).
 You will receive an email with provider URLs.
-Paste an URL for the network you're connecting to (Mainnet/Ropsten) into `config.edn` under `:eth-rpc-url` key, and set `:offline-signing?` to true.
+Paste an URL for the network you're connecting to (Mainnet/Ropsten) into `config.edn` under `:eth-rpc-url` key, and set `:offline-signing` to true.

 ### CSS auto-compilation